gx9702/UA-TypeRepository/Core/Part4/DataTypes/AddNodesItem/readme.md

 <!-- datatype -->
 ## AddNodesItem
+A request to add a node to the server address space.
 <!-- end of description -->
 The fields of the AddNodesItem DataType are defined in the following table: